 Check your electricity supplier’s prices.
 It makes sense to move to a deal that has the lowest price per kWh but a higher standing charge, as you will become a heavy user.
 If you will charge your car mostly at night, consider an Economy 7 meter with cheaper rates in the early hours.
-The Leaf has a programmable charging timer that can make the most of this.
+Some cars, such as the Nissan Leaf, have a programmable charging timer that can make the most of this.

 3. Plan ahead

 If you plan longer journeys carefully, they needn’t be stressful.
-A Leaf’s satellite navigation lists charge points, but websites such as Zap Map or Open Charge are more detailed, telling you what type it is and whether it’s currently working.
+A number of navigation systems and apps now list charge points, but websites such as Zap Map are more detailed, telling you what type it is and whether it’s currently working.

 4. Check your phone reception

 When using a public charge point controlled by an app, make sure your mobile phone reception is good enough to receive data.
 Otherwise you could be waiting a while for the instructions to reach the charge post.
-It’s especially a problem in multi-storey car parks or places with a lot of people, such as concerts and theme parks.
+This problem can be prevalent in multi-storey car parks or places with a lot of people, such as concerts and theme parks.